danielsfskim/todo/README.md

 # README

-For this project I built a Yelp clone that integrates with the Google Map API and includes features like user comments, star ratings, image uploading, and user authethentication.
-I also applied algorithms and object-oriented programming.
+For this project I used Javascript to built an entire application with a fluid user interface, allowing users to rapidly add dynamic content to their own to-do list.